deeglaze/draft-deeglaze-amd-sev-snp-corim-profile/draft-deeglaze-amd-sev-snp-corim-profile.md

 The AMD SEV-SNP attestation report byte format is specified by AMD.
 The profile defines a transformation from the AMD byte format into a CoMID representation for use in appraisal.

+This profile is meant for expressing reference values and endorsements of specific environments.
+It is not meant to encode complex policy decisions about the acceptability of measurements.
+The accepted claim set construction (ACS) this profile enables does lay a foundation for policy engines that enable further evaluation over complete ACS constructions.

 This profile extends the `flags-map` to represent the guest policy and host platform info that are unique to AMD SEV-SNP.
 This profile extends the `$version-scheme` enumeration to account for the `FAMILY_ID` and `IMAGE_ID` fields of the ID block.
 The profile extends the `$crypto-key-type-choice` to represent the SHA-384 digest of a key in AMD format from Appendix: Digital Signatures of {{SEV-SNP.API}}.